mysql/mysql-utilities/doc/man/mysqluc.rst

 values of these variables in utility commands, the user must prefix the value with a '$'.
 For example, --server=$SERVER1 will substitute the value of the SERVER1 user-defined variable when the utility is executed.

+Note: user-defined variables have a session lifetime.
+They are not saved from one execution to another of the users console.

 User-defined variables may also be set by passing them as arguments to the mysqluc command.
 For example, to set the SERVER1 variable and launch the